 Introduced to yoga as a child in 1969, Jennifer has been a steady Vinyasa, Flow and meditation practitioner since 1989.
 She has trained within the Iyengar, Ashtanga, Bhakti Vinyasa, Baptiste, Vinyasa Krama, Prajna Yoga, and Buddhist/Bhakti lineages.
 She is certified as a Yoga Therapist through the International Association of Yoga Therapy.
 Since she opened Breathe Together Yoga in 2011 and the Joy of Yoga School of Integrative Learning in 2006, she has certified hundreds of people to teach yoga and awareness based practices.

 Since 2009, she has traveled virtually all over the world leading yoga trainings, adventures and retreats.
-Jennifer has traveled to India over a dozen times and is in the process of completing a photography book on the River Ganga.
+Jennifer has traveled to India over fifteen times and is in the process of completing a photography book on her journeys up and down the Ganges River.
 Jennifer took refuge in 2010 and is a member of the board of the Tibetan Children’s Education Foundation.

 Practicing Yoga is savoring life intensely.
 Every Breath. ~jsp

 Jennifer co-founded Breathe Together Yoga in Los Gatos, California in 2011 to provide yoga to everyone.
 Comprised of two studios, a wellness center and tea house, the studio is an experiment into what it means to live fully.
 Voted best yoga studio in Silicon Valley for the last three years, the studio offers nearly 100 classes a week in yoga and mind-body practices for of all backgrounds, ages and levels of practice.
 Breathe Together Yoga is also the central home of Jennifer’s JOY of Yoga School of Integrative Learning.